Megace Side Effects

 Generic Name: megestrol

-Note: This page contains information about the side effects of megestrol.
-Some of the dosage forms included on this document may not apply to the brand name Megace.
+Note: This document contains side effect information about megestrol.
+Some of the dosage forms listed on this page may not apply to the brand name Megace.

 For the Consumer

 For Healthcare Professionals

 Applies to megestrol: compounding powder, oral suspension, oral tablet

 Endocrine side effects including cases of new onset diabetes mellitus, exacerbation of preexisting diabetes mellitus, and overt Cushings syndrome have been reported in association of chronic use of megestrol (the active ingredient contained in Megace) Adrenal insufficiency has also been reported in patients receiving or being withdrawn from chronic megestrol therapy in both the stressed and non-stressed state.
 Adrenocorticotropin (ACTH) stimulation testing has revealed the frequent occurrence of asymptomatic pituitary-adrenal suppression in patients treated with chronic megestrol therapy.
 Hot flashes have also been reported.[Ref]

 The possibility of adrenal insufficiency should be considered in any patient receiving or being withdrawn from chronic megestrol who presents with signs and/or symptoms suggestive of hypoadrenalism in either the stressed or non-stressed state.[Ref]